 Commit.
 Stretch.
+Commit again.

 You wrote 4,800 lines today and the only muscle you used was your trapezius, complaining.